-(noun) Theory asserting that postmodern movements that do not follow the two foundational or traditional social movements challenging the social order: class-based or gender-based movements, thus are difficult to explain with traditional social movement theories.
+(noun) Theory asserting that postmodern movements do not follow the two traditional social movements challenging the social order: class-based or gender-based movements, thus are difficult to explain with traditional social movement theories.

 Andersen, Margaret L., and Howard Francis Taylor.
 2011.
 Sociology: The Essentials.
 6th ed.
 Belmont, CA: Wadsworth.